sarisabban/Frags/README.md

 This script preforms fragment picking and PSIPRED secondary structure prediction to generate the files required for an Abinitio folding simulation (like the [Robetta](http://www.robetta.org/) server but locally).

 ## How To Use:
-1. Use the following command to run the script:
+1. Use the following command to run the script (approximately 1 hour to complete):

 `python3 Frags.py FILENAME.pdb`